padogrid/bundle-hazelcast-5-docker-debezium_ksqldb_confluent/README.md

 ### Hazelcast 5.1+

-:exclamation: This bundle has been tested with Hazelcast 5.1.3.
+❗️ This bundle has been tested with Hazelcast 5.1.3 and 5.3.6.
+Hazelcast versions prior to 5.1.x may not work.

 ```bash
 # Check product versions